Kairo Coore

-Kairo Coore (born January 12, 2001) is a Canadian professional soccer player who plays for Western Suburbs FC in the New Zealand Central League.
+Kairo Coore (born January 12, 2001) is a Canadian soccer player.

 Early life

 Coore began playing soccer at age four with Ajax SC, later joining Erin Mills SC.

 College career

 In 2019, he began attending Saginaw Valley State University, playing for the men's soccer team.
 In 2019, he had nine goals and five assists, ranking third in the conference in goals and fifth in points, while in 2020 season, Coore scored four goals and three assists in six games.

 In 2021, he returned to Canada, joining Cape Breton University.
 He chose to return to Canada, as he felt being eligible for the CPL-U Sports Draft would improve his chances of a professional career.
 He scored four goals in a match against the Acadia Axemen on September 26, earning AUS male athlete of the week honours.
 In his first season for the Capers, he led the nation with 15 goals, also adding one assist, in 12 games.
 He was named an AUS First Team All-star and was named MVP of the 2021 AUS Championship, helping the Capers win the conference title.
 He was also named a Second Team All-Canadian.

+In 2024, he began attending Ontario Tech University, where he played for the men's soccer team.
+He scored his first goal in his debut on August 30 against the Queen's Golden Gaels.
+He was named the school's Athlete of the Week twice in September.
+At the end of the season, he was named the OUA East MVP and an OUA East First Team All-Star. and a U Sports First Team All-Canadian.